What is Dissociative Amnesia?web_admin

 The symptoms of dissociative amnesia include:

-- Localized — Memory loss affects certain parts of an individual’s life or areas of knowledge such as a specific duration of their youth or information about a colleague or friend.
+- Localized — Memory loss affects certain parts of an individual’s life or areas of knowledge, such as a specific duration of their youth or information about a colleague or friend.

-People who suspect that their loved ones have developed dissociative amnesia should seek a medical professional who provides dissociative amnesia therapy in Kansas City.
+People who suspect their loved ones have developed dissociative amnesia should seek a medical professional who provides dissociative amnesia therapy in Kansas City.